decentraland/sdk7-scene-template/README.md

 ### Base Components

-Base components already come packed as part of the SDK, they include common functionalities like Transform or GLTFShape.
+Base components already come packed as part of the SDK.
+Most of them interact directly with the renderer in some way.
+This is the full list of currently supported base components:

+- Animator
+- AudioSource
+- AudioStream
+- AvatarAttach
+- AvatarModifierArea
+- Billboard
+- BoxShape
+- CameraModeArea
+- CylinderShape
+- GLTFShape
+- NFTShape
+- OnPointerDown
+- OnPointerDownResult
+- OnPointerUp
+- OnPointerUpResult
+- PlaneShape
+- SphereShape
+- TextShape
+- Transform

+> Note: Both `OnPointerDownResult` and `OnPointerUpResult` are not meant to be explicitly added to an entity in code.
+They are added by the engine as a result of a player's interaction.

 ```ts
 const { Transform, GLFTShape } = engine.baseComponents